dbb1019/From-the-Cloud/README.md

 ![From the Cloud](./assets/image.png)

 Clouds are ephemeral and untouchable, long perceived as carriers of human emotions and metaphors of impermanence.
 However, in the digital age, "the cloud" has been redefined as a rigid repository of data and algorithmic control.
-Designed for efficiency, cloud computing systems suppress ambiguity, randomness, and serendipity, reducing uncertainty to error.
+Designed for efficiency, cloud computing systems suppress ambiguity, randomness, and serendipity, reducing uncertainty to error.They also ignored the nonlinearity, openness, and potential anti-control of the cloud.

 This project seeks to dissolve these rigid structures, returning the cloud to a state of flux.
-A GPT model (a metaphor of the digital cloud) is told to disguise itself as a cloud in the sky, interact with humans, and randomly respond with three-word phrases that begin with the input word (sometimes the model might make mistakes), forming a kind of text precipitation that floats between meaning and ambiguity.
-These texts descend like rain — at first discernible, then gradually becoming unclear, and the semantics fade.
+A GPT model (a metaphor of digital cloud) is told to disguise itself as a cloud in the sky, interacts with humans, and randomly responds three-word phrases that begin with the input word (sometimes the model might make some mistakes), forming a kind of text precipitation that floats between meaning and ambiguity.
+These texts descend like rain -- at first discernible, then gradually becoming unclear, and the semantics fade.

-This cloud seems to speak autonomously, yet it is deeply entangled with humans, shaped by human language, imagination, and manipulation.
-Are we talking to the cloud, or are we constantly shaping our illusion of the cloud?
+I invite you to join this improvisational performance.

 ### *How to interact?*